-The vision is to create and maintain a safe and efficient transportation system that meets city and county sustainability goals.
-The system should accommodate increased person trips by providing travel choices and by reducing single occupant automobile trips and vehicle miles traveled (VMT).
-Plans should also prepare the community for future technology changes such as autonomous vehicles and demographic and social shifts such as an aging community and increasing bicycle and car sharing.

-A mature community like Boulder has little opportunity or desire ability to add road capacity, as widening streets and building new roads would have significant negative environmental, community character and financial impacts.
-Consequently, the strategies of the city's Transportation Master Plan (TMP) center on maintaining a safe and efficient system.and developing a balanced transportation system that supports all modes of travel on making the system more efficient in carrying travelers, maintaining a safe system and on shifting trips away from the single-occupant vehicle.
+The transportation system should accomodate increased person trips by providing travel choices and by reducing single-occupant automobile trips and vehicle miles traveled (VMT).
+Plans should also prepare the community for future technology changes, such as electric/low emission vehicles, autonomous vehicles, and demographic and social shifts, such as an aging community, and increasing bicycle, micromobility and car sharing.
+A mature community like Boulder has little opportunity or ability to add road capacity, as widening streets and building new roads would have significant negative environmental, community character and financial impacts.
+Consequently, the strategies of the city's Transportation Master Plan (TMP) center on maintaining a safe and efficient system.